risc0/demos/README.md

 Demo applications are provided as-is and have NOT BEEN AUDITED and the following demos contain KNOWN security findings:
 * bonsai-pay

-This code is provided as-is as a benefit to the public good, however should not be used with out a comprehensive security analyis.
+This code is provided as-is as a benefit to the public good, however should not be used without a comprehensive security analysis.

 [website]: https://risczero.com
 [docs]: https://dev.risczero.com